Referendums in Italy: Political party use

-Constitutional referendums
+Constitutional referendum

-Requirements

 A constitutional referendum can be requested by 500,000 voters, five regional councils, or one-fifth of the members of a house of parliament when Parliament adopts a constitutional law (including a law to amend the constitution) with an absolute majority in the second vote, but without meeting a two-thirds qualified majority in each house.
 The referendum must be requested within three months from the publication of the bill in the Official Gazette.

 Unlike a popular referendum, a constitutional referendum is confirmatory.
 This means a "Yes" vote is a vote in support of the constitutional law, whereas a "Yes" in a popular referendum is a vote for abolishing the law.
 Also unlike popular referendums, constitutional referendums are not subject to a quorum, meaning they are valid regardless of the turnout.

-Italy has had four constitutional referendums in the history of the republic; two of which the constitutional law was approved in 2001 and 2020, and two in which it was rejected in 2006 and 2016.
+Italy has had five constitutional referendums in the history of the republic; two of which were approved (2001 and 2020), and three of which were rejected (2006, 2016, and 2026).

 Ad hoc referendums

-Before the adoption of the Constitution of 1948, a unique referendum (called referendum on the institutional form of the State or institutional referendum in Italian) was held on 2 June 1946, Italians were asked to vote on the future form of government of Italy: retain the monarchy or become a republic.
+Before the adoption of the Constitution of 1948, a unique referendum (called referendum on the institutional form of the State or institutional referendum in Italian) was held on 2 June 1946.
+Italians were asked to vote on the future form of government of Italy: retain the monarchy or become a republic.
 The republic vote won 54.3% to 45.7%.

 A special advisory referendum was held in 1989, on the question of transforming the European Communities into a European Union and of allowing the European Parliament to draft a European Constitution.
 This referendum was made possible by Constitutional Law no. 2 of 3 April 1989, which specifically provided for this referendum to be held.